Hants & Surrey Branch14th September 2017 by Michele Auborn

 We have been a branch since the early 1980s, and for a considerable time now have been meeting every second Sunday of the month at Normandy Village Hall, Manor Fruit Farm, Glaziers Lane, Normandy, GU3 2DD.

-our first 2020 all day fair and auction dates –
+our all day fairs and auctions

 Up to £30, by £1; from £31 – £50, by £2;